trisyoungs/aten/doc/10.installation/03.compilation-windows/compilation-win.md

 PS C:\Documents and Settings\Your Name\My Documents\aten-1.7.1626>
 ```

-These errors arise because the functions [value]rl_*_*[/value] are declared differently between the readline.h and keymaps.h header files, but can be fixed as follows.
+These errors arise because the functions `rl_*_*` are declared differently between the readline.h and keymaps.h header files, but can be fixed as follows.
 Since keymaps are not used, the offending lines can be commented out in readline.h.
-Locate the file (by default, it is installed in [value]C:\Program Files\GnuWin32\include\readline/readline.h[/value]) and edit it with Notepad or something similar.
-Put a comment marker ([value]/*[/value]) at the very beginning of line 356, and a comment end marker ([value]*/[/value]) at the very end of line 364.
+Locate the file (by default, it is installed in `C:\Program Files\GnuWin32\include\readline/readline.h`) and edit it with Notepad or something similar.
+Put a comment marker (`/*`) at the very beginning of line 356, and a comment end marker (`*/`) at the very end of line 364.
 Rerun  and everything should be fine.

 ## Anything Else?

 Instead of downloading the zipped source of **Aten**, you could download a Windows subversion client and maintain an up-to-date copy of the source on your machine – useful if you want to frequently get the latest updates.
-There are many subversion clients available, but Win32svn ([a]http://sourceforge.net/projects/win32svn/,http://sourceforge.net/projects/win32svn/[/a]) works well for me.
+There are many subversion clients available, but Win32svn ([http://sourceforge.net/projects/win32svn/](http://sourceforge.net/projects/win32svn/)) works well for me.